benwilcock/spring-cloud-stream-demo/docs/index.md

 git clone https://github.com/benwilcock/spring-cloud-stream-demo.git
 ```

+> The assumption here is that you have Git installed.
+If you don't, download and extract [this zip file][zip].

 Upon inspection you'll notice that this repository consists of two microservices.
 The first microservice (in the `loansource` folder) acts as the source of event messages.
 These events are Loan applications similar to what you'd see in the world of banking and finance.
 Each Loan application has a "name" and an "amount" associated with it, and a "status" which is set to `PENDING` at first.
 The second microservice (in the `loancheck` folder) is a loan event processor which checks these loan requests and sorts them into `APPROVED` or `DECLINED` states.

 To run the demo, follow the 5 steps below.